Risus of Arabia

 Hook: Price on Her Head.
 Secret Identity.
 Compulsive Thief

 Tale: She is a gypsy princess who fled her tribe because a traditionally evil uncle usurped power and wants to a) marry her off to some halfwit cousin, b) kill her off so he can take over.
 She was taken in by a group of traveling gypsies where she learned her trades.
 She uses her dance and social skills to locate loot and the best means to gain said loot.

 Little Nell’s Dancing Girl: ‘Lithe of limb, light of touch, and fleet of foot.’
 She is a renowned dancer with the ability to enthrall men as if they had drunk deeply of wine.
 She is also a gifted thief, pickpocket, con artist, and gambling cheat.

-Wily Gypsy Peasant (4) which allows her Universal Mage Abilities, Stunning Gypsy Princess (3), Itinerant Bon Vivant (2).
+Wily Gypsy Peasant (4) which allows her Universal Mage Abilities, Stunning Gypsy Princess (3) (yes, Gypsies aren't milieu appropriate; Little Nell didn't understand what a Berber was.), Itinerant Bon Vivant (2).

 Risus of Arabia Magic

 In The Nights, powerful sorcerers were trumped by Fate or cunning; and a butcher’s daughter was learned in enchantments.
 Magic is useful, and accessible; but not overwhelming.
 This magic is more enchantment than spell flinging.
 For a taste of magic from the Tales read the Three Kalandar Tales, particularly Second Kalandar’s Tale.